| 1932 Ford three-window coupe project |

 The current status

-As of September of 2008, the frame is ready to be welded together, and we're still working on some of the small parts for the car, getting ready to put the
+The frame is ready to be welded together, and we're still working on some of the small parts for the car, getting ready to put the chassis together.
+Currently,

 The body is now sitting in a carpeted area of the shop, up on jack stands, at about the rake it will have when it's on the road, with the hood and grille